MainulDip/JavaEveryday/AsynchronousJava.md

 - completableFuture

 ### AtomicInteger:
-It's a java.util.concurrent.atomic.AtomicInteger class provides operations on underlying int value that can be read and written atomically, and also contains advanced atomic operations.
+It's a java.util.concurrent.atomic.AtomicInteger class provides operations on underlying int value that can be read and written atomically, and also contains advanced atomic operations....

 - without AtomicInteger
 ```java